Printable Version in PDF

 3. Consistently enforce laws and policies regarding the use of alcohol;

-4. Encourage members of the campus community to take responsibility for each other;
+4. Encourage members of the campus community to take responsibility for each other.

 Background

 Authority for establishing regulations and guidelines relating to the use of alcohol is vested in the University’s President, pursuant to Title 5, Article 2, section 41301(10) of the California Code of Regulations, California State University Executive Order 1068—Student Activities, and California State University Executive Order 1098—Student Conduct Procedures.
+Sales, Services, and Promotion of Alcoholic Beverages are further governed by California Executive Orders 1107 and 1109.

 Alcoholic Beverage: Includes alcohol, spirits, liquor, wine, beer, and every liquid or solid containing alcohol, spirits, wine, or beer, and which contains one-half of one percent or more of alcohol by volume and which is fit for beverage purposes either alone or when diluted, mixed, or combined with other substances.

 Sale: The exchanging of any consideration, either directly or indirectly, for an alcoholic beverage.
 The term “sale” also includes the imposition of any admission charge to, or any other charge for an event at which alcoholic beverages will be served exclusively to those who pay such charge.
-The term “consideration”, as used above, includes money or tickets, tokens or chips that have been issued in exchange for money, or anything else of value.
+The term “consideration,” as used above, includes money or tickets, tokens or chips that have been issued in exchange for money, or anything else of value.

 University Property: Any real property, land, facility, or annex property thereof, which is owned, leased, licensed, rented, used, or otherwise controlled by the University.

-The intent of this policy is to neither prohibit nor endorse the use of alcoholic beverages, but to describe the permitted and prohibited use of alcoholic beverages on campus.
-The University is committed to maintaining an environment that is predominantly free of the use of alcoholic beverages and to being in full compliance with federal and state laws and CSU System-wide mandates and directives.
-Students, employees, or visitors who violate laws or University policies concerning alcoholic beverages shall be subject to criminal prosecution and/or institutional sanctions.
-Such sanctions may include behavioral probation, suspension, or termination/expulsion.
-For discipline, in case of conflict between this policy and any CBA, the language of the CBA is controlling.
+The intent of this policy is to neither prohibit nor endorse the use of alcoholic beverages, but to describe the permitted and prohibited uses of alcoholic beverages on campus and at off-campus University-sponsored events.
+The University is committed to maintaining an environment that is predominantly free of the use of alcoholic beverages and to being in compliance with federal and state laws and CSU System-wide mandates and directives.

 Authorization for the Possession, Sale or Distribution of Alcoholic Beverages